charis-amend/first-repo-coriander/README.md

-# Learning Github and markdown.
+# H1 Learning Github and markdown.

-this is the description: First repository of coriander cohort
+this is the description: First repository of coriander cohort we have maximum h1-h6 six title sizes

+## H2 this is a subtitle
+content

+### H3 this is the third title
+content